cyberark/conjur-api-java/CONTRIBUTING.md

    from your local machine).

 ### Publish the release
-1. **From a clean checkout of master** build a tarball of the repo by running `./bin/package.sh`, which outputs `output/dist/conjur-api-java.tar.gz` and `output/dist/SHA256SUMS.txt`.
+1. **From a clean checkout of main** build a tarball of the repo by running `./bin/package.sh`, which outputs `output/dist/conjur-api-java.tar.gz` and `output/dist/SHA256SUMS.txt`.
 1. Create a GitHub release from the tag, add a description by copying the